A Coordinate Descent Primal-Dual Algorithm with Large Step Size and Possibly Non Separable Functions: Introduction

 In the literature, several papers seek to apply the principle of coordinate descent to primal-dual algorithms.
 In the case where $f=0$, $h$ is separable and smooth and $g$ is strongly convex, Zhang and Xiao \cite{zhang2014stochastic} introduce a stochastic CD primal-dual algorithm and analyze its convergence rate (see also~\cite{suzuki2014stochastic} for related works).
 In 2013, Iutzeler et al. \cite{iutzeler2013asynchronous} proved that random coordinate descent can be successfully applied to fixed point iterations of firmly non-expansive (FNE) operators.
-Due to~\cite{gabay1983chapter}, the ADMM can be written as a fixed point algorithm of a FNE operator, which led the authors of~\cite{iutzeler2013asynchronous} to propose a coordinate descent version of ADMM with application to distributed optimization.
-The key idea behind the convergence proof of \cite{iutzeler2013asynchronous} is to establish the so-called stochastic Fej\`er monotonicity of the sequence of iterates as noted by~\cite{combettes2014stochastic}.
+According to~\cite{gabay1983chapter}, the ADMM can be written as a fixed point algorithm of a FNE operator, which led the authors of~\cite{iutzeler2013asynchronous} to propose a coordinate descent version of ADMM with application to distributed optimization.
+The key idea behind the convergence proof of \cite{iutzeler2013asynchronous} is to establish the so-called stochastic Fej\'er monotonicity of the sequence of iterates as noted by~\cite{combettes2014stochastic}.
 In a more general setting than \cite{iutzeler2013asynchronous}, Combettes \emph{et al.} in~\cite{combettes2014stochastic} and Bianchi \emph{et al.} \cite{bianchi2014stochastic} extend the proof to the so-called $\alpha$-averaged operators, which include FNE operators as a special case.
 This generalization allows to apply the coordinate descent principle to a broader class of primal-dual algorithms which is no longer restricted to the ADMM or the Douglas Rachford algorithm.
-For instance, Forward-Backward splitting is considered in~\cite{combettes2014stochastic} and the V\~u-Condat algorithm is considered in~\cite{bianchi2014stochastic,pesquet2014randomprimaldual}.
-However, the approach of~\cite{iutzeler2013asynchronous}, \cite{combettes2014stochastic}, \cite{bianchi2014stochastic} which is based on stochastic F\'ejer monotonicity, has a major drawback: the convergence conditions are identical to the ones of the brute method, the one without coordinate descent.
-These conditions involve the global Lipschitz constant of the gradient $\nabla f$ instead than its coordinate-wise Lipschitz constants.
-In practice, it means that the application of coordinate descent to primal-dual algorithm as suggested by~\cite{combettes2014stochastic} and \cite{bianchi2014stochastic} is restricted to the use of potentially small step sizes.
-One of the major benefits of coordinate descent is lost.
+For instance, Forward-Backward splitting is considered in~\cite{combettes2014stochastic} and particular cases of the V\~u-Condat algorithm are considered in~\cite{bianchi2014stochastic, pesquet2014randomprimaldual}.
+Nevertheless, the above approach has two major limitations.